syncfusion-content/fileformat-docs/File-Formats/XlsIO/Tips.md

 # Tips

-This section gives you a necessary tips for efficient usage of Essential XlsIO.
+T> This section gives you a necessary tips for efficient usage of Essential XlsIO.
 Following tips are most commonly used in XlsIO.

 **How** **to** **apply** **same** **styles** **to** **entire** **rows** **or** **columns****?**

-You can use default styles, to apply styles for a whole column instead of applying in each cell.
-LINK -  reference to default styles section.
+You can use [default styles](/file-formats/xlsio/working-with-cell-or-range-formatting#set-default-style-for-rowcolumn), to apply styles for a whole column instead of applying in each cell.

 **How** **to** **assign** **a** **value** **to** **a** **range** **without** **know** **their** **types****?**